5 Things to Keep in Mind While Preparing for the DSH Test

 In order to ensure that students are able to fully participate in German-language classes, many universities require them to take the Deutsche Sprachprüfung für den Hochschulzugang (German Language Examination for University Entrance).
 This test is meant to ensure that non-native speakers won’t be sitting in the back lost and wondering what they’ve gotten themselves into.

-If you’re thinking of studying at a German-language university, here’s a look at the DSH and five useful tips to pass it with flying colors.
+If you’re thinking of studying at a German-language university, here’s a look at the DSH and five useful tips for taking it.

 What’s the DSH Test?